HakanSenzeybek/SupplierOptimization/README.md

 # Supplier Optimization
-The Supplier Optimization project aims to minimize production costs for certain goods at Example Company.
-During the production process, an essential product P is used, which can be supplied by two partners: supplier A and supplier B. Historical price data for product P from both suppliers (averaged monthly) is available for the period from February 2018 to March 2020.
+The Supplier Optimization project is aimed at minimizing production costs for Example Company.
+In the production process, an essential product P is required, which can be obtained from two different suppliers - supplier A and supplier B. To make an informed decision on supplier selection, the project consultants have gathered historical price data for product P from both suppliers A and B. The data covers monthly averages from February 2018 to March 2020.

-In order to prepare the company budget for the next twelve months, the plan is to purchase a consistent amount of product P monthly.
-While analyzing the historical data, it was observed that there were periods when it would have been more profitable to use supplier A (due to lower prices), and other periods when supplier B would have been more favorable.
-The budget model allows setting a percentage of goods to be purchased from supplier A (e.g., 60%) and the remaining portion from supplier B (e.g., 40%).
-This split remains consistent throughout the entire twelve-month period.
-The budget will be used in the upcoming contract negotiations with both suppliers.
+The objective of the project is to prepare the Company Budget for the upcoming twelve-month period by purchasing a consistent monthly quantity of product P. The goal is to determine the optimal supplier mix for maximum cost savings.
+Upon analyzing the historical price data, it was observed that there were periods in the past when it would have been more profitable to source from supplier A due to lower prices, while in other periods, supplier B offered better pricing.

+For the Budget model, you can set a percentage of the product to be purchased from supplier A (e.g., 60%) and the remaining portion from supplier B (e.g., 40%).
+It is important to maintain this split consistently throughout the entire twelve-month period.
+The resulting budget will be utilized in contract negotiations with both suppliers.

-The goal is to determine whether a particular percentage allocation between Company A and Company B will be more profitable based on historical prices or if it is feasible to work exclusively with one supplier.
+The project aims to answer the following questions based on the historical price data:

+Is there a specific percentage that would be more profitable to source from supplier A, with the remaining portion from supplier B?
+Alternatively, does supplier selection not significantly impact profitability, allowing the company to work exclusively with one supplier?
+By optimizing the supplier selection based on historical price trends, Example Company can strategically reduce production costs and improve overall profitability.

 # Mathematical Statement of the Problem
 Let 𝑝𝐴 (USD) and 𝑝𝐵 (USD) denote the prices of product P from Company A and Company B, respectively.
 The volume of the product to be supplied per month is denoted as 𝑛 (units).
 The total cost in USD is given by the function 𝑓(𝜔) = 𝑝𝐴𝜔 + 𝑝𝐵(1−𝜔), where 0 ≤ 𝜔 ≤ 1 is a parameter.
 Since 𝑛 remains constant over the next twelve months, we can set 𝑛 = 1.
 Thus, the simplified total cost becomes 𝑓(𝜔) = 𝑝𝐴𝜔 + 𝑝𝐵.